-(i) Term loans balance from all banks, financial Institution/ other parties of ₹ 1,43,448 lakhs (March 31, 2020 : ₹ 1,46,917 lakhs) is secured/ to be secured by first charge on all the Immovable and movable assets of RSTEPL on pari passu basis and pledge of 100% of the total issued share capital of RSTEPL held by the Holding Company.
+- (i) Term loans balance from all banks, financial Institution/ other parties of ₹ 1,47,305 lakhs (March 31, 2021 : ₹ 143,448 lakhs) is secured/ to be secured by first charge on all the Immovable and movable assets of the Company on pari passu basis and pledge of 100% of the total issued share capital of the Company held by the Holding Company. - (ii) Current maturities of long term borrowings have been classified as current borrowing.